High-fidelity state transfer via quantum walks from delocalized states: Introduction

 \section{Introduction}

+The main problem of communication is to reproduce at one point, the same or approximately the information from another point.
+This statement pointed out by C. Shannon \cite{shannon1948mathematical} is also a fundamental issue in the quantum context.
 Any promising platform for quantum information processing should faithfully store, transfer, and recover the information from quantum states \cite{nielsen2010quantum}.
-Quantum walks in their discrete \cite{aharonov1993quantum} and continuous-time \cite{farhi1998quantum} versions have brought a novel theoretical perspective for performing quantum tasks \cite{kempe2003quantum,venegas2012quantum}, such as search engine algorithms \cite{portugal2013quantum} and universal quantum computation \cite{childs2009universal,lovett2010universal}.
+Quantum walks in their discrete- \cite{aharonov1993quantum} and continuous-time \cite{farhi1998quantum} versions have brought a novel theoretical perspective for performing quantum tasks \cite{kempe2003quantum,venegas2012quantum}.
+For instance, they have been studied as a framework for building quantum search engine algorithms \cite{portugal2013quantum} and a possible route to realizing universal quantum computation \cite{childs2009universal,lovett2010universal}.
 Moreover, there are many current experimental setups to implement them \cite{wang2013physical,flamini2019photonic}.

-When a given state evolves over time, it spreads on all vertices according to the graph geometry and the hopping rates between vertices.
+Continuous-time quantum walks (CTQWs) are based on continuous-time Hamiltonian, and discrete-time quantum walks (DTQWs) have their dynamical evolution dictated by a unitary transformation composed of a quantum coin and a conditional displacement operator at discrete time steps.
+In CTQWs, as a given state evolves, it spreads to all the vertices according to the graph geometry and the hopping rates between vertices.
 Eventually, it reemerges in another place with or without loss of information.
 This process is called state transfer.
-Continuous-time quantum walks (CTQW) have perfect state transfer in a few small graphs, although it is limited for large graphs.
-There are great articles about this subject \cite{aharonov2001quantum,ahmadi2003mixing,kendon2011perfect,godsil2012state,barr2014periodicity}, mainly dealing with a state starting from just one vertex.
+Although CTQWs have perfect state transfer in a few small graphs, it is limited for large graphs.
+There are many relevant studies about this subject \cite{aharonov2001quantum,ahmadi2003mixing,kendon2011perfect,godsil2012state,barr2014periodicity,dutta2022perfect}, mainly dealing with a walk whose initial state is localized on just one vertex (position).
+In such a case, the state transfer is only the probability of reaching a specific target vertex.
+However, we can change the localized initial condition by delocalizing the initial state over positions.
+In this scenario, the fidelity between the states around the initial and target vertices becomes an appropriate figure of merit to evaluate the state transfer since it includes how the state spreads to the vertices \cite{vieira2021quantum}.

-Here we consider an initial distributed state, i.e., a superposition of vertex (position) states weighted by a distribution function as employed in some experimental platforms \cite{cardano2015quantum,su2019experimental} and theoretical works \cite{orthey2017asymptotic,orthey2019connecting,ghizoni2019trojan,vieira2021quantum,khalique2021controlled}.
-Once a walk starts, the state spreads over a cycle graph, and the periodic boundary allows it to superpose itself.
-It turns out that, under certain circumstances, the overlapping makes the quantum state come back to its original shape (before spreading), but far away from its starting place.
-Therefore, we aim to evaluate this process as a possible route to perform a state transfer with high fidelity.